Haley Alexander, MS, LPC, LMHC

 Growth happens here—not because you're broken, but because you're ready to live more fully.

-Many of the people I work with don’t feel like they’re “holding it all together.”
+Many of the people I work with come to therapy saying “I can’t seem to regulate my emotions.
+I shouldn’t be like this.”
 They feel like they’re coming undone.
-Your mind may feel constantly busy, looping through the same thoughts, second-guessing decisions, or anticipating what could go wrong.
-Even when nothing is immediately wrong, your body stays tense, on edge, or unable to fully relax.
-Rest doesn’t actually feel restful.
+Their mind feels constantly busy, looping through the same thoughts, second-guessing decisions, or anticipating what could go wrong.
+Even when nothing is happening, their body stays tense, on edge, or unable to fully relax.
+Sometimes, they don’t even know how to relax.

 Then we begin to look at value based changes that will move you towards your most fulfilling life.
-That might look like learning how to relate differently to anxious thoughts so they don’t take over your day, building awareness of your emotional responses so you can pause instead of react, or creating boundaries that protect your time and energy without the constant guilt.
+That might look like learning how to relate differently to anxious thoughts so they don’t take over your day, building awareness of your emotional responses so you can regulate instead of react, or creating boundaries that protect your time and energy without the constant guilt.

-Our goal?
-Help you build a life that feels more meaningful, where you can experience joy and meet yourself with compassion instead of criticism.
+My hope for you?
+To see you build a life that feels more meaningful, where you can experience joy and meet yourself with compassion instead of criticism.

-The Human Experience Shapes Me
+The Human Experience Shaped Me

 Supportive, Judgment-Free Therapy

-Online Therapy That Fits Your Life
+Online Therapy That Fits Into Your Life

 If you’re searching for flexible therapy options, online counseling, or appointments that work with your schedule, online therapy make it easier to get support without adding more stress to your day.
 I offer online therapy and multi-state services to help reduce common barriers to care.
 I am licensed in Washington, Colorado, Texas and Florida as a way to remain accessible and flexible.